mygit2014/GOD-VIEW/README.md

   * Encoding
   * Compression
   * Asymmetrical AES Encryption
 * Providing 41 sophisticated commands over 9 categories of actions
+ * Support for extensive features with a relatively small executable
+  * ~8MB client & an larger ~58MB server
+ * Can run any command with one-to-many clients without performance issues
+ * Supports an initial client connection
+  * Desktop, Webcam, Audio streams
+  * Keylogger & Clipper

 ### The Terminal & GUI User Interfaces
 <img src="/build/github/ui.png" />

-## How to Install GOD-VIEW
+## How to run GOD-VIEW
 * Simply run the host.exe & then bot.exe
   * These are executable files for Windows
 ---